 Third-party payors increasingly are challenging prices charged for biopharmaceutical products and services, and many third-party payors may refuse to provide coverage and reimbursement for particular drugs when an equivalent generic drug or a less expensive therapy is available.
 It is possible that a third-party payor may consider our products as substitutable and only offer to reimburse patients for the less expensive product.
 Even if we are successful in demonstrating improved efficacy or improved convenience of administration with our products, pricing of existing drugs may limit the amount we will be able to charge for our products.
 These payors may deny or revoke the reimbursement status of a given product or establish prices for new or existing marketed products at levels that are too low to enable us to realize an appropriate return on our investment in product development.
-For products administered under the supervision of a physician, obtaining coverage and adequate reimbursement may be particularly difficult because of the higher prices often associated with such drugs.
-Additionally, separate reimbursement for the product itself or the treatment or procedure in which the product is used may not be available, which may impact physician utilization.
-If reimbursement is not available or is available only at limited levels, we may not be able to successfully commercialize our products and may not be able to obtain a satisfactory financial return on products that we may develop.
-In addition, in the event that we develop companion diagnostic tests for use with our products, once approved, such companion pharmaceutical product.
-Similar challenges to obtaining coverage and reimbursement for their companion pharmaceutical product.
-Similar challenges to obtaining coverage and reimbursement applicable to pharmaceutical products will apply to companion diagnostics tests.
+For products administered under the supervision of a physician, obtaining coverage and adequate reimbursement for the product itself or the treatment or procedure in which the product is used may not be available, which may impact physician utilization.
+If reimbursement is not available or is available only at limited levels, we may not be able to successfully commercialize our products and may not be able to obtain a satisfactory financial return on products that we develop.
+In addition, in the event that we develop companion diagnostic tests for use with our products, once approved, such companion diagnostic tests will require coverage and reimbursement separate and apart from the coverage and reimbursement for their companion pharmaceutical product.
+Similar challenges to obtaining coverage and reimbursement applicable to pharmaceutical products will apply to companion diagnostic tests.